capoony/PoolSNP/README.md

 python3 script.py -h
 ```

 PoolSNP has been tested on Mac OSX (10.11) and Linux Ubuntu (16.10).
-The shell script only works with a BASH shell and requires Python 3 and GNU parallel to be installed in Path.
+The shell script only works with a BASH shell and requires Python 3 and GNU parallel to be  in PATH.

 To get more help on the different parameters, execute the shell script without parameters